litestar-org/litestar/docs/usage/plugins/sqlalchemy.rst

 Configuration
 -------------

-You can configure the Plugin using the :class:`SQLAlchemyConfig <starlite.plugins.sql_alchemy.SQLAlchemyConfig>` object.
+You can configure the Plugin using the :class:`SQLAlchemyConfig <starlite.plugins.sqlalchemy.SQLAlchemyConfig>` object.